 “People are no longer in the four walls of the government agency … and we need to make sure that we can still give that secure access, have control policies, get visibility into that user, protect that user, and do so without forcing them to connect through a tunnel that brings that device — and everything where that user happens to be — into the network with them,” he explains.

 Delivering quick wins for zero trust implementation

 Padin cites five use cases that the National Institute of Standards and Technology cites in its latest Zero Trust Architecture draft that every government agency can start with to get wins in the short term, including:

 Jose Padin has more than two decades of enterprise engineering and IT leadership experience and has worked with a wide range of federal agencies.

 Listen to the podcast for the full conversation on embracing zero trust in the age of telework.
-You can hear more coverage of “IT Modernization in Government” on our FedScoop radio channels on Apple Podcasts, Spotify, Google Play, Stitcher and TuneIn.
+You can hear more coverage of “IT Security in Government” on our FedScoop radio channels on Apple Podcasts, Spotify, Google Play, Stitcher and TuneIn.